The book is now out of print. But you can enjoy a digital version here.

 The idea was to do a swing (buranko – ブランコ) shot, where one model sits atop another in suspension.
 (As the bamboo is positioned between the main and leg suspension lines there is zero extra force being placed on the suspended woman.)

-This being a lazy Sunday afternoon, I couldn’t resist to also suspend juli-chan and aiko-chan side by side in a futomomo-zuri (also see Futomomo-zuri on pp 62).
+This being a lazy Sunday afternoon, I couldn’t resist also suspending juli-chan and aiko-chan side by side in a futomomo-zuri (also see Futomomo-zuri on pp 62).